 I recognize that education is key to moving on and moving up – an opportunity that should be made available for those who have been caught, in addition to the rest of us who have not.

 If you’re a school administrator, teacher, student, or just believe in the importance of an education:

-Learn more about truly innovative programs, like The Petey Greene Program and The Inside-Out Prison Exchange Program, and follow Oregon State University’s Inside-Out students on at We Are the 1 in 100.
+Learn more about truly innovative programs, like The Petey Greene Program and the Bard Prison Initiative.